 “Spice” or “K2” are nicknames for synthetic marijuana.
 The fake substance is much more harmful than actual cannabis — the effects can be similar but are much more likely to be life-threatening.
 It’s likely that a teen won’t know their cannabis is synthetic, so even if they have experimented with marijuana, it’s important to learn the difference between the real and fake substances.
 No one has ever died from cannabis use, but hundreds have overdosed from K2 in just the last year.

 Example: “this weed doesn’t feel right… i think it might be spice”

-Now that we caught you up on the slang your teen may be using for drugs, let’s get back to other text codes.
+Now that you’re caught up on the slang your teen may be using for drugs, let’s get back to other text codes.

 22. Beat Cake – Engage in Rough Sex